-EXPENDITURE £ SUMMARY / INTENDED OUTCOME / MONITORING SPRING TERM 2024 - MID-YEAR REVIEW Phonics Teaching (Read, Write Inc) Phonics Teaching £2,300 (Read, Write Inc) Contribution (Training and SUMMARY - Continue to invest in our approach to teaching phonics (using Read, Write Inc Resources) supported by two externally led advisor days.
+EXPENDITURE £ SUMMARY / INTENDED OUTCOME / MONITORING SUMMER TERM 2024 - IMPACT STATEN MENT Phonics Teaching (Read, Write Inc) £2,300 Contribution (Training and Resources) SUMMARY - Continue to invest in our approach to teaching phonics (using Read, Write Inc Resources) supported by two externally led advisor days.
 INTENDED OUTCOME - Improved attainment in phonic understanding.
-MONITORING - Literacy Leader will review in discussion with intervention leader Phonics Teaching continues to have a powerful impact across the school.
+MONITORING - Literacy Leader will review in discussion with intervention leader as part of her monitoring of Read, Write Inc. External scrutiny also provided by Read, Write Inc expert trainer.
+Despite continued investment in our phonics teaching approach, using Read, Write Inc. resources and supported by two externally led advisor days, attainment in phonics has decreased.
+Ongoing monitoring by the Literacy Leader and the intervention leader highlighted areas where implementation could be strengthened.
+External scrutiny from the Read, Write Inc. expert trainer has provided valuable feedback, and adjustments are being made to address identified gaps and improve outcomes.
+Further targeted interventions and professional development will be prioritised to support staff and boost phonics attainment moving forward.
 Recommended To Continue?
-Resources) as part of her monitoring of Read, Write Inc. External scrutiny also provided by Read, Write Inc expert trainer.
 YES YES - With Changes NO